luispedro/luispedro_org/index.rst

 Research Interests
 ==================

-**Technical version:** I am interested in combining meta'omics (methods that obtain high-throughput information on microbial communities such as metagenomics and metatranscriptomics) analysis with machine learning approaches to learn about microbial communities in different environments.
+**More technical version:** I am interested in combining meta'omics (methods that obtain high-throughput information on microbial communities such as metagenomics and metatranscriptomics) analysis with machine learning approaches to learn about microbial communities in different environments.
 I wish to answer basic questions on what determines the structure of a microbial